 Morning bell: a call to prayer.
 There may be nothing more important than prayer today…

 And here’s the first ever image Morning Bell from August 2012.

-In October 2013 Morning Bell moved into its usual current format – a square shape particularly good for access on social media.
-Our aim is for the text to complement the image, but never to take it over.
+In October 2013 Morning Bell moved into its latest format – a square shape particularly good for access on social media.
+Our aim was for the text to complement the image, but never to take it over.